Uralstech/ezrSquared/README.md

         `is_null_or_spaces` - check if object is null or full of whitspaces and `as_boolean_value` - return boolean value of object
     * Other internal changes - check the commits
-    * Change for how updates will be handled - from now on, updates will be fewer and further in between, but (hopefully) bigger

 * **prerelease-1.0.0.0.1** - [30-12-22]
     * Fixed bug with unary operations - using the `+` operator would crash ezr²